phpearth/conduct/conduct.md

 Sharing or requesting for personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) are explicitly not allowed in the group.
+Also sharing WhatsApp group invites is not allowed.
 Instead you should use private message functionality.
 This excludes sharing your contact information used for business purposes.

 **Hijacking topics** is not allowed.
 This either includes off-topic advertisements in comments or commenting in a way that should be done by starting a new conversation.

 Exploits and hacks are not allowed.
+This includes infringing other websites/services
+Terms of Services (ToS) by exploiting their automated systems or in any other given way.
+Such infringements will be forwarded to the respective website if necessary.

 You must respect licenses and other people's work.
 To use other people's code, text, themes, designs and similar intellectual property, please consult with